yanghuizhou1122/yanghuizhou1122.github.io/_pages/cv.md

   * Simulate post-operative lower limb activities and study the influence of implants on joint-related parameters
   * Test implant designs and prototypes under physiological conditions and give suggestions for improvement
   * Answer surgeons’ concerns by testing potential surgical plans and technique concepts

+* Hip capsule-muscle contributions to hip joint stability
+  * Develop and calibrate standardized computational models that incorporate both the hip capsule and local muscles to identify the primary contributors to hip passive stability following THA
+  * Investigate the anterior and posterior dislocation mechanism and the impact of stem alignment

 * Implant stability after knee arthroplasty
   * Develop experimental-computational frameworks for evaluating TKA/UKA implant stability